jhanink/javascript-things/README.md

     * there will not be a "flurry" of calls

 ## `language core, internals, abstract`
-* Execution context, Variable object, Activation object
+* Execution context (EC), Variable object, Activation object
+  * An EC is a collection of state data
+  * An EC can be any of "Global EC", "Function EC", "Eval EC"
+  * An EC is ordered on a stack, with the "Global EC" at the bottom and some "Active EC" on the top

 ## `code examples`